RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 ```
 Alternatively, we could have added `gunicorn` to the `requirements.txt` file, and thus have it installed
 when `pip install -r requirements.txt` is run.
 However, the project does not require Gunicorn to run with the
-aiohttp's development server, so can be excluded from `requirements.txt`.
+aiohttp's development server, so I've opted to exclude the dependency from `requirements.txt`.

 Next, replace the existing `CMD` command with a call to start the Gunicorn server:
 ```
-CMD [ "gunicorn", "-c", "gunicorn.conf", "server:app" ]
+CMD ["gunicorn", "-c", "gunicorn.conf", "server:app"]
 ```

-After this, your `Dockerfile` should look like this:
+Your `Dockerfile` should now look like this:
 ```
 FROM python:3
 COPY server.py /